andersct/Team_Avatar/README.md

 ## Introduction

 We present multiple supervised learning approaches to a common problem: color classification.
 From the simple k-nearest neighbors to machine learning SVM, there are a variety of approaches to this problem.
 Some solutions may perform better than others depending on the specific application and constraints.
 Here, our objective is to classify the colors of buoys on the surface of a pond during an autonomous robotic boat challenge under variations (e.g. time of day, weather, and lighting conditions).
 Our aim is to allow the autonomous robotic boat to use our classifier to make color classifications during the challenge.
-This report will compare results from basic non-learning algorithms such as majority-voting and average color, with more sophisticated learning algorithms such as Naive Bayes and multiclass SVM.

 ## Instructions